What is Domain Warming and how does it affect Email Deliverability?

 Whitelisted Email Campaigns

 Marketers often explore ways to increase delivery rates by whitelisting email campaigns.
-They whitelist email campaigns by increasing the number of approved or safe email ids.
+They whitelist email campaigns by increasing the number of approved or safe email IDs.
 Domain warming process makes marketers send emails only to subscribers.
 Hence, email inbox providers start trusting whitelisted email campaigns due to low bounce rates.
-The whitelisting helps marketers boost email deliverability in the longer run.
+The whitelisting helps marketers boost email deliverability in the long run.

 How do Email Marketers Speed up Domain Warming Process?